Adobe Connect Clustering: Configure Secure VIPs and Pools

 Where to go from here

 Now that you have successfully configured an Adobe Connect server pool to run behind an HLD/SSL accelerator, you may want to add an Adobe Experience Manager(AEM) micro-cluster to host rich Adobe Connect Events.
-You may also wish to integrate telephony via Unified Voice driven by our Flash Media Gateway (FMG) servers or with one of the many telephony adaptors.
-When your teams staff discover how simple it is to collaborate through Adobe Connect meetings and how Adobe Presenter and Adobe Connect Training can convert a plethora of content into fully deployed presentations, courses, and curricula, you may find that further expansion is warranted.
+You may also wish to integrate telephony via Unified Voice driven by our Flash Media Gateway (AMG) servers or with one of the many telephony adaptors.
+When your team’s staff discover how simple it is to collaborate through Adobe Connect meetings and how Adobe Presenter and Adobe Captivate and Adobe Captivate Prime can convert a plethora of content into fully deployed presentations, courses, and curricula, you may find that further expansion and integration is warranted.